Skip to main content

 Security functions have traditionally optimised for time to detect and time to respond to incidents.

-Debbie describes the value of moving earlier in the chain by anticipating failure modes, hardening critical services, and rehearsing disruption before it lands.
+A useful shift is to move earlier in the chain by anticipating failure modes, hardening critical services, and rehearsing disruption before it lands.

 This approach aligns with UK resilience guidance and the EU regulatory direction, which emphasise demonstrable outcomes over tick-box activity.